isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 March, 2017
 ###########

-This month we are going to compute a pairwise distance matrix and visualize it with heatmaps in R. Many methods, such as clustering, depend on having a distance matrix, and although I would not recommend using BigQuery to download large tables, for smaller feature sets this works well.
+This month we're going to compute a pairwise distance matrix and visualize it using a heatmap in R. Many methods, such as clustering, depend on having a distance matrix, and although I would not recommend using BigQuery to download large tables, this works well for smaller feature sets (10s-100s).

-In this example, we will be selecting primary tumor samples from both BRCA and STAD cohorts, along with a list of the top 50 variable miRNAs, Then we'll compute a pairwise distance metric on samples.
+In this example, we will be selecting primary tumor samples from both BRCA and STAD cohorts, along with a list of the top 50 most variable miRNAs.
+Then we'll compute a pairwise distance metric on samples.
 The distance will be based on Spearman's correlation.